Skip to main content

 PIX_WITHDRAWAL_OR_CHANGE_ERRORPIX withdrawal or change error

-Refunds are processed asynchronously to improve reliability.
-When you initiate a refund:
+PIX refunds are processed asynchronously to improve reliability:

-5. On timeout, the refund status updates to TIMEOUT for automatic retry
+5. On timeout, the refund status updates to TIMEOUT and is queried again later.

-6. On other errors, the refund remains PENDING for automatic retry
+6. On other transient errors, the refund stays PENDING for automatic retry.

-If the provider call fails due to a transient error (timeout, insufficient balance, etc.), the refund will be automatically retried by background jobs until it succeeds or is manually cancelled.
+For PIX, transient provider errors (timeout, insufficient balance, etc.) cause the refund to be automatically retried until it succeeds or is manually cancelled.

 Cancelling a pending refund